Murree: Administration

+Demographics

+Language

+The population of Murree was 25,186 according to the 2023 census.
+Of this population, 25.96% spoke Punjabi, 18.36% spoke Urdu, 17.92% spoke Hindko, 12.50% spoke Pashto, 3.05% spoke Kashmiri, 1.21% spoke Seraiki, 0.91% spoke Sindhi, 0.67% spoke minor languages (mostly Balti) and an additional 19.41% identified their mother tongue as not present on the census hence choosing the "Other" category, these are speculated to be local Pahari speakers.

 Military

 For administrative purposes in the Rawalpindi zone, the military areas of Murree are divided into two separate cantonments; Murree Hills Cantonment and Murree Galis (Kalabagh) Cantonment.
 Murree houses the headquarters of the 12th Infantry Division of the Pakistan Army, several educational and training institutions, and a combined military hospital established to serve Murree and adjoining garrisons.

 The Pakistan Air Force also maintains a base at Lower Topa, near Patriata, with its own military boarding school for boys, PAF Public School Lower Topa.

 During the British Raj, in the hot season Murree was the headquarters of the Lieutenant General of the Northern Command.
 The Commissioner of the Rawalpindi Division and the Deputy Commissioner of Rawalpindi also resided here during part of the season, for which period an Assistant Commissioner was placed in charge of the subdivision consisting of Murree Tehsil.
 The site was selected in 1850 almost immediately after the annexation of the province, and building operations commenced at once.
 In 1851 temporary accommodation was provided for a detachment of troops; and in 1853 permanent barracks were erected.
 The regular garrison generally consisted of two mountain batteries and one battalion of infantry.